Top O’The Oblong To Ya

 Ignoring our claim to the Pacific, a patent granted in 1664 gave the Duke of York “all the land from the west side of Connecticut River to the east side of Delaware Bay.”
 In October 1664 Connecticut sent commissioners to New York to resolve the conflicting claims.
 The resulting agreement placed Long Island under New York jurisdiction and established the boundary between Connecticut and New York as a line to run from the Mamaroneck River “north-northwest to the line of the Massachusetts.”
 The resulting line would have crossed the Hudson River near Peekskill and met the boundary of Massachusetts near the northwest corner of what is now Ulster County, New York.
 However, the 1664 line was never surveyed, confirmed by the King, or accepted by New York.

 So we kept what is now some of the most expensive real estate in America and gave New York a super long and thin strip of essentially nothing up to the Massachusetts border.
-Have you ever been to Pawling, NY?
 We win.
 Although I am a huge fan of Millerton, NY just west of Salisbury.
-Oh well… I’m not sure that’s less than 2 miles away from today’s border anyway.
+Oh well, I’ll still take New Canaan over Millerton.

 Of course, the actual surveying and boundary marking of the Oblong took forever; like 200 years forever as no side trusted the other and they kept messing up.
 But as it turns out, they didn’t mess up in 1731 and the border hasn’t changed since that survey.